Posted on

 - deductions for selling a vehicle below its sticker price.

-Some car salespeople are paid a specific amount of money for each of their auto sales.
+Some car salespeople are paid a specific amount of money for each of auto sale.
 If that amount does not change based on the value of the car, it is “piece-rate” compensation, not commission.3

 For example: Juan works at Car Dealership A in Los Angeles.
 He sells a $70,000 Porsche, a $40,000 Nissan, and a $15,000 Honda.
 He is paid $500 for each sale.
 He is being compensated on a piece-rate basis.